hbctraining/Peak_analysis_workshop/lessons/00b_peak_calling_with_nfcore.md

 ## Workflow management for bioinformatics analysis
 In the previous lesson we described the steps involved in going from raw sequence reads (FASTQ) to peak calls.
 Each step involves a different tool and typically is followed by some level of quality checks that follow.
 In this workshop, we provide lessons describing the workflow downstream of peak calls.
-It is **important to thoroughly understand individual steps**, the nuances of each tool and the inputs and outputs.
-Therefore, when starting out on your analysis running each command in the workflow is advanatageous.
+It is **important to thoroughly understand individual steps**, the nuances of each tool, and the inputs and outputs.
+Therefore, when starting out on your analysis, running each command in the workflow is advantageous.
 However, as you start to scale up and you are running analyses on large datasets with many samples, using a workflow manager is something to consider.

 ### Why use a workflow management system?